 The tour goes for 90 minutes and takes visitors through the biggest building in the world by volume.
 It’s a bit crazy, it doesn’t look that big, but this shed is actually 8 stories tall.
 We first got to see the assembly lines for the 747 and 767 first and hear about how they are made.
 Each plane has about 6 million components (about half of them are bolts and screws and rivets).
 Boeing have been making these planes the same way for years.

 We were then taken to see the area where the newer 777’s and 787’s are built.
 They are made in an entirely different way and only have 3 million components and are built much faster.
 We were excited to see one of the new Qantas 787’s almost completed.

 The museum also has displays on the future of flight (not surprisingly!) and a little on the history of Boeing too.
-For $25usd a visit to the Boeing factory is a great addition to the itinerary or everyone – but plane enthusiasts will really love it here.
-Of course there is also a gift shop with Boeing branded everything!
-There are actually some pretty cool things to buy here, not just the usually souvenir stuff.
+For $25usd a visit to the Boeing factory is a great addition to the itinerary for everyone – but plane enthusiasts will really love it here.

 After the Boeing factory it was back on the road to Vancouver.
 We again had a little wait at the border, but it wasn’t too terrible.

 When we arrived back we were spending the night at yet another of Vancouver’s hostels, this time the HI Vancouver Downtown.
 We were pretty much only here to sleep before we jumped back in the car in the morning before the next leg of our adventure.

 Please share with your friends and pin for later